My hobbies are being outdoors, building stuff and writing about design.

 Being outdoors is good.
 Being there with family or friends is better.

-This post-party panorama of my backyard shows some recent construction projects: an outdoor kitchen, my design studio, and the pavers all around.
+This panorama of my backyard shows some of my home construction projects: an outdoor kitchen, my design studio, deck, graffiti wall and the pavers all around.

 Eventually I plan to publish my design articles as a book.